 Your shopping cart is empty!

-I once read that a mistake is only a mistake if you do not learn from it.
+It’s said that a mistake is only a mistake if you don’t learn from it.
 I love that.
 We can learn something from every situation we experience.
-Think about what went wrong.
-What could you have done to prevent it?
-Make a note of the steps you might have taken to stick with your new habits.
-By writing them down, they will solidify in your mind and make it easier to follow them in the future.
+Take a moment to think about what didn’t work out.
+What can you learn from it?
+Make a note of the things that might have helped you to stick to your new habits so that next time you have a plan of action to follow.

-Humans make mistakes.
-We can also learn from them, as we discovered above.
-It’s very easy to be hard on yourself for not achieving perfection.
-But there is much to be learned on the journey you are making.
-Remember why you set your intention or goal to begin with.
-Remember how much it means to you.
-Remember why you want to achieve it.
-Go easy on yourself and resolve to get back on track immediately.
+We all make mistakes, we’re human!
+It’s too easy to be hard on yourself for not achieving perfection.
+Show yourself some compassion and think about why you set your intention or goal in the first place.
+Remember how much it means to you and why you want to achieve it.
+Be kind to yourself and resolve to get back on track as soon as you can.

 AUTHOR: LEANNA DOOLIN